Sassolino

 Sassolino, sometimes called Sassolino di Modena, is an anise-flavored liqueur from Sassuolo, Italy.
 Its flavor is derived from star anise.

 History

-This liqueur first appeared in 1804 when a Swiss named Bazzingher from the Graubünden Canton, together with a number of fellow countrymen, most of whom were grocers or spice sellers, moved to Sassuolo, Modena and subsequently began producing an aniseed flavored liqueur.
+This liqueur first appeared in 1804 when a Swiss named Bazzingher from the Canton of Graubünden, together with a number of fellow countrymen, most of whom were grocers or spice sellers, moved to Sassuolo, Modena and subsequently began producing an aniseed flavored liqueur.
 The company then changed hands a number of times before the Stampa family acquired it and put the liqueur into mass production.